Co-op & Internship

 Impact on Graduation

 Depending on how you schedule your co-op assignment with your academic classes, your graduation may be delayed while you obtain major-related work experience.
 Students who plan early can maximize summer classes, summer co-ops, or distance learning to keep pace with their original expected date of graduation.
 Working in one or more co-op assignments is highly beneficial even if it results in delayed graduation.
 Time spent gaining major-related work experience can greatly improve your chances of obtaining a full-time position before or shortly after graduation.
+Please note: International students on a F1 visa cannot use co-op to delay or postpone their graduation date.
+Students must complete their degree requirements by the date listed on their I20.

 Limited Guarantee of Placement